ibm-cloud-docs/monitoring/getting-started.md

 2. Click **Catalog**.
 The list of the services that are available in {{site.data.keyword.cloud_notm}} opens.

-3. To filter the list of services that is displayed, select the **Developer Tools** category.
+3. To filter the list of services that is displayed, select the **Logging and Monitorings** category.

 4. Click the **{{site.data.keyword.mon_full_notm}}** tile.

 5. Select the region.

 6. Select a service plan.

-By default, the **Lite** plan is set.
+    To provision an instance that only includes the *Monitor* component, select the plan **Graduated Tier**.

+    To provision an instance that include the *Monitor* and the *Secure* components, select the plan **Graduated Tier - Sysdig Secure + Monitor**.

     For more information about the service plans, see [Service plans](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-pricing_plans#pricing_plans).